x157/x157.github.io/UE5/Mass/index.md

 <a id='MultipleSimulationInstances'></a>
 ### Multiple Simulation Instances

-As of UE 5.4 there are currently 2 simulation instances:
+As of UE 5.4 there are currently 3 simulation instances:

-- `UMassEntitySubsystem` (World subsystem)
+- `UMassEntityEditorSubsystem` (Editor subsystem)
+  - Always exists in Editor (for example it's driving widgets like the Scene Outliner, via TEDS)
+  - Editor world has its own:
+    - Mass Entity Manager
+    - Mass Processing Phase Manager
+- `UMassSimulationSubsystem` owned by the `UWorld` loaded in the editor (it's `WorldType == Editor`)
+  - this subsystem ticks in the editor mode only if editor's viewport is in "Realtime" mode
+  - this is the subsystem receiving the `OnPieBegin` and `OnPieEnd` calls, stopping ticking during PIE and resuming afterward.
+- `UMassSimulationSubsystem` owned by the PIE `UWorld` (it's `WorldType == PIE`)
+  - this is the runtime/gametime Mass simulation
   - Automatically Creates/destroys simulation instances for each Game world
   - Each Game world automatically gets its own:
-    - Mass Entity Manager
-    - Mass Processing Phase Manager
-- `UMassEntityEditorSubsystem` (Editor subsystem)
-  - Always exists in Editor
-  - Editor world has its own:
     - Mass Entity Manager
     - Mass Processing Phase Manager